 What Is A Balanced Mediterranean Diet ?

 What isn’t eaten is red meat, eggs, processed meat and sweets.
+If you cannot go through lihfe without meat then lean meat is best.
 There is also a need for plenty of exercise.